 But it isn’t just the space that appeals.
 It’s the minimalism of the apartment, which fits in well with the architecture and the era.
 Yes, the kitchen has been updated, along with the bathrooms.
 But the muted finishes and the ‘less is more’ furnishing of this one brings out the best of it.
 Hopefully, the next owner goes down a similar route.

-If you fancy the move to Maida Vale or just want something stylish from the 1930s, this penthouse apartment is up for sale for £850,000.
+If you fancy the move to Maida Vale or just want something stylish from the 1930s, this penthouse apartment has just been discounted and is now for sale for £795,000.
 Note that as an apartment there is a service charge, said to be around £3,600 per annum.

 Images and details courtesy of The Modern House.
 For more details and to make an enquiry, please visit the website.